SlDracon/CR-Unblocker/README.md

 ## Installing
 You can just install the Chrome Extension from [here](https://chrome.google.com/webstore/detail/cr-unblocker/agapeeilkibacbfeijlidlgppmjaaijn).

+The Edge Extension can be installed from [here](https://www.microsoft.com/store/apps/9PF520KDMZRZ).

 ## Setting is up yourself
 If you are really concerned about security you can run it yourself.
 I will give you a brief tutorial here but can't help you with every little detail: